nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 - If true then the user does not need to login to open the dashboard
 - true/false
 - No, defaults to false
-- on root level on JSON
+- on root level of JSON

 Parramatta Dashboards